Cuyahoga Arts & Culture invests in nonprofits that support and celebrate local artists.

 Center for Performance and Civic Practice

 CAC has partnered with the Center for Performance and Civic Practice (CPCP) to bring its Learning Lab program to Cuyahoga County.
 This professional development training and project-based funding program imparts new skills in a collaborative atmosphere.
 After three full days of learning, 12 local artists and nonprofits have the opportunity to access funding to bring a civic practice project—based on the skills learned in the Learning Lab—to life in the community.
-Learn more about the program and participants.
+The second Learning Lab program will begin in fall 2019.

 Cleveland Arts Prize